India–United Arab Emirates relations: 21st century

 On 16 August 2015, Prime Minister Narendra Modi began a two-day visit to the UAE, the first state visit by an Indian prime minister to the country in 34 years.
 In 2018, a Memorandum of Understanding (MoU) was signed between India and the UAE on Technical Cooperation in the Rail Sector.
 It provided a platform for Indian Railways to interact and share their latest developments and knowledge in the railway sector.
 On 18 August 2018, Modi described Sheikh Mohammed's humanitarian support for those affected by the Kerala floods that year as "[reflecting] the special ties between governments and people of India and UAE".
 On 6 August 2019, the UAE backed the decision of the Indian government to pursue passage of the 2019 Jammu and Kashmir Reorganisation Bill, with the UAE's Ambassador to India stating: "We expect that the changes would improve social justice and security and confidence of the people in the local governance and will encourage further stability and peace."
 In August, 2021, UAE and India signed an agreement under which faculty members from Indian universities will spend six to 10 months every year for undertaking research and teaching social sciences in Abu Dhabi.
 This agreement was aimed at deepening the academic and cultural ties between the two nations.

-In January 2024, Mohammed bin Zayed Al Nahyan visited India to participate in Vibrant Gujarat Summit 2024.
+In January 2024, Mohamed bin Zayed Al Nahyan visited India to participate in Vibrant Gujarat Summit 2024.
 As a special gesture PM Modi personally received the UAE president and held a road show in Ahmedabad.

+On 19 January 2026, Mohamed bin Zayed Al Nahyan once again visited India and left after three hours.
+The visit concluded with India signing a $3 billion LNG supply deal with the United Arab Emirates, doubling bilateral trade to $200 billion within six years, and signing a letter of intent for defence partnership.

+On 15 May 2026, during a visit to the UAE, Indian Prime Minister Narendra Modi called for an "open and safe" Strait of Hormuz amid disruptions caused by the Iran war.
+The two sides also agreed to explore increasing UAE's ADNOC oil storage in India to up to 30 million barrels and to store crude at Fujairah port as part of India's strategic petroleum reserve.